Supply Chain Management Certificate

 Today's complex business environment requires a new breed of manager - one that understands both the familiarity of domestic suppliers and the sophistication of sourcing products and services internationally.
 Within the last 10 years Supply Chain Management (SCM) has evolved to its own discipline touting executive level positions in many corporations.
 Companies such as Darden, Office Depot, Arizona Public Service Co., Cargill, Walgreen's, and many others all have VP level SCM positions, solidifying the SCM role in the corporate board room.
 Graduates will be able to "hit the ground running", capable of making immediate contributions to an organizations supply chain activities and directly contribute to success.Class Formats:

-- The Supply Chain Management courses are offered once a year in sequence, one course per term starting in the winter.
+- The Supply Chain Management courses are offered evenings at our main campus and online once a year in sequence, one course per term starting in the winter.

 - Alternating weekend classes on the main campus

 Full-time professionals are available to discuss the supply chain management certificate curriculum with you in greater detail.
 Simply call 800.672.7223 Ext.
 25168 or contact our Enrollment Services Staff.

 |LOG 5010||International Transport and Logistics|